onepwnman/onepwnman.github.io/_posts/2023-09-03-SOMEIP-Fuzzing.md

 <br>
 ## SOME/IP Packet Structure
-To fuzz SOME/IP, you first need to understand the SOME/IP packet structure.
+First, in order to send a normal SOME/IP message, you need to know the SOME/IP header structure.
-The figure below shows the SOME/IP packet header format from the standard document.
+The figure below is the SOME/IP header format taken from the standard document.

 <p align="center">
   <img alt="Diagnostic Cable for Tesla ToolBox" src="/assets/images/someip-fuzzing/someip-packet-structure.png" style="padding: 0;margin:0;">
 </p>

-Now, let's take a look at each field of the SOME/IP packet header.
+Now, let's take a look at each field of the SOME/IP header structure.

 - Message ID
   - Each service has a unique Service ID.